Setting AVR Fuse Bits: How to change fuse bits of AVR Atmega328p / Atmega8 / Atmega16 / Atmega32

 The Clock Source can be either of the following:

-External Clock, Internal 8MHz clock, Internal 4MHz clock, Internal 128KHz clock, External Crystal (0.4-0.9 MHz), External Crystal (0.9MHz - 3.0MHz), External Crystal (3.0MHz - 8.0MHz)
+External Clock, Internal 8MHz clock, Internal 4MHz clock, Internal 128KHz clock, External Crystal (0.4-0.9 MHz), External Crystal (0.9MHz - 3.0MHz), External Crystal (3.0MHz - 8.0MHz) or External Crystal (8.0MHz +)

 The Clock Startup can be either of the following:

-14CK + 0 ms, 14CK + 4 ms, 14CK + 65 ms
+14CK + 0 ms, 14CK + 4 ms, 14CK + 65 ms.

 External Clock means that a square wave is being input into the CLOCK-IN pin.
 This is pretty rare unless you have a clock generating chip.
 Don't use this unless you're sure you mean to